Deposed Queen Yun

 Deposed Queen Yun of the Haman Yun clan (15 July 1455 – 29 August 1482) was the second wife of Yi Hyeol, King Seongjong and the mother of Yi Yung, Prince Yeonsan.
 She was Queen of Joseon from 1476 until her deposition in 1479.
-She was an 11th generation descendant of General Yun Gwan (윤관).
+She was an 11th generation descendant of General Yun Kwan.

 Originally a concubine of the King, she was elevated to queen rank after Han Song-yi's death.
 The ousting of the Queen in 1479, and her subsequent death by poison in 1482 became a source of recurrent political turmoil, culminating with the First literati purge organized in 1498 by Yeonsan in the 4th year of his reign.

 Biography

 Early life

 Lady Yun was born on 15 July 1455 during King Danjong’s reign as the only daughter to Yun Gi-Gyeon of the Haman Yun clan and his second wife, Lady Shin of the Goryeong Shin clan.
 She had three older half-brothers and an older brother.

 Through her brother, her grandniece married Yi Ryang; the maternal uncle of Queen Insun, the wife of King Myeongjong.
-Through her mother, Lady Yun is a first cousin once removed of Shin Suk-ju.
+Through her mother, Lady Yun is a first cousin once removed of Sin Sukchu.